Where do I start?

 If you have an object or collection of objects that you would like to give to Leeds Museums and Galleries then your first step is to contact the appropriate curator.
 Once you have made contact with the curator, they will make arrangements to meet you and look at the object(s).
 If this is not possible, alternative arrangements can be made.

-If you use the contact form at the bottom of this page, your query will be forwarded to the Registrars department who will be able to put you in touch with the appropriate curator who will then get in touch with you directly.
+If you use the contact form above, your query will be forwarded to the Registrars department who will be able to put you in touch with the appropriate curator who will then get in touch with you directly.

 What happens next?